You've got questions.

 Q: Can I start fishing as soon as I've paid for my licence?

-Recreational Fishers are required to immediately record all retained Chinook and Halibut caught in any Management Area and Lingcod caught in Areas 12 to 19 (excluding Sub-Area 12-14), Sub-Areas 20-5 to 20-7, and Sub-Area 29-5.
-Catches may be recorded either on a paper licence (in ink), in the FishingBC App's Catch Log, or using the NRLS (National Recreational Licensing System) website.
-All catch records must be available for immediate inspection upon request of a Fishery Officer or authorized fisheries guardian.
+Recreational fishers are required to immediately record all retained Chinook and halibut caught in all Management Areas and lingcod caught in Areas 12 to 19 (excluding Sub-Area 12-14), Sub-Areas 20-5 to 20-7, and Sub-Area 29-5.
+Catches may be recorded on only one of: the FishingBC App Catch Log, appearing on the linked licence; on a paper copy of the licence (in ink); or using the NRLS website (which may only be used in areas with data connectivity).
+All catch records must be available for immediate inspection upon request of a fishery officer or authorized fisheries guardian.

 Q: Do I need to record my catches on both my FishingBC App and a paper licence?